 MD Anderson Cancer Center Police Officer, University Police in Houston, Texas

-The primary purpose of the Police Officer position is to enforce the law, provide service, information and aid to all citizens as circumstances require, prevent crime, suppress disturbances, investigate criminal offenses, and arrest offenders.
+The Police Officer role within the University of Texas Police Department at Houston is to enforce the law; provide service, information and aid to all citizens as circumstances require; prevent crime; suppress disturbances; investigate criminal offenses; and arrest offenders.

 All of the following are required:

-Texas Commission on Law Enforcement Peace Officer License.
+Texas Commission on Law Enforcement Officer Standards and Education (TCOLE) Peace Officer License.

 Valid Texas driver's license.